 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-What is Fried Artichoke Hearts?
+What are Fried Artichoke Hearts?

 You can see the can we used here below.
 You can find a decent range of quality and pricing for them for sure.
 Marinated artichoke hearts are probably my favorite and typically come in a tall jar instead of canned, but the same idea.
 These are great breaded and air fried vs. deep fried in a bunch of oil.

 Honestly the seasonings you add into the breading is up to you.
 Old Bay will amp it up and I use that often with a lot of “fried” foods I make, not just seafood.
 1 teaspoon will do you good.
+You could even add some grated parmesan cheese or Italian seasoning if you wanted, those would be a great additions.

 Similar to how we made our air fryer zucchini chips you’ll want to set your pieces on a few paper towels first to absorb the excess moisture, that is #1 thing to remember.
 Then set out an assembly line of sorts with your ingredients.
 That will make it easier to dip into the egg, and get your crumbs to stick to each piece well.